 “As we prepare to mark Clean Air Day on 8 October it is a natural time to reflect that despite many years of good initiatives to encourage children and their parents to walk, cycle and wheel to school, the number doing so remains remarkably low.
 All the encouragement in the world won’t work until families have confidence that the active route to school is safe and welcoming.
 That can only be achieved through changes to our physical environment.
 With the Active School Travel Index, we aim to establish an evidence base to help prioritise interventions which will unlock much more sustainable travel.
 The index will identify geographic areas where investment can deliver the biggest gains and help those most in need.”

 Eamon Scullion, Senior Consultant and Transport Lead at Arup, said:

 “We at Arup are very proud of this project, which places the wellbeing of society’s most vulnerable at its core.
 Children’s lack of sufficient daily exercise is a grossly underreported issue which can negatively impact them for the rest of their lives.
 Anything we can do to raise awareness of this societal ill is a triumph and we are going one step further by looking to rectify it.
 Not only does daily exercise bring physical benefits, but research indicates that 20 minutes of exercise per day cuts the risk of developing depression by 31%.
 It is therefore imperative that infrastructure and culture in Northern Ireland facilitates an active lifestyle from a young age.”

 RSUA has written to the Infrastructure Minister offering to present the paper and explore ways of developing the index.
-RSUA has also written to the Education Minister to request their support with regard to the use of anonymised pupil postcode data, cycle and wheeling infrastructure within the grounds of existing schools, and the inclusion of active travel consideration within design briefs for all new schools or enhancement programmes.
+RSUA has also written to the Education Minister to request his support with regard to the use of anonymised pupil postcode data, cycle and wheeling infrastructure within the grounds of existing schools, and the inclusion of active travel consideration within design briefs for all new schools or enhancement programmes.